Mental Health Initiatives

 If you would like to know more about our initiatives, events, or efforts towards promoting positive mental health outcomes for CWU students, you can contact us at HealthPromotion@cwu.edu.

-The Office of Health Promotion is administering the American College Health Association's National College Health Survey (NCHA) in Spring Quarter 2024.
-The NCHA will be sent to all CWU students taking 6 or more credits via their CWU email.
-To learn more, click the NCHA Survey FAQ button below.
+The Office of Health Promotion has administered the American College Health Association's National College Health Survey (NCHA) in Spring Quarter 2024.
+The NCHA was sent to all CWU students taking 6 or more credits via their CWU email.
+To learn more, visit our NCHA website.

 Mental Health Information and Resources